-As a private individual you get money back if the statement of account that you receive with the final tax statement shows a surplus of at least SEK 100 and you have registered a recipient account.
-In that case the full surplus in the account is paid out to you.
+As a private individual you get money back if the statement of account that you receive with the final tax statement shows a surplus of at least SEK 100 and you have registered a bank account.
+In that case the full surplus in the tax account is paid out to you.

-If your surplus is below SEK 2 000 and you have not registered a recipient account, there will be no automatic payment, in which case you can register such an account and request that payment be made to it.
+If your surplus is below SEK 2 000 and you have not registered a bank account, there will be no automatic payment, in which case you can register such an account and request that payment be made to it.

 Companies get money back if the calculation appended to the final tax statement shows a repayable amount of at least SEK 100 and there is a surplus in the account according to the statement of account that is sent out separately.
-Companies automatically receive a maximum of the amount that is shown by the calculation.
+Companies automatically receive a maximum of the amount that is shown by the calculation, i.e., the difference between the final tax and deducted preliminary tax.

 If you have stated a bank account or plus giro account the money is put into the account.
-If you have no registered account and the sum is at least SEK 2 000, you will receive a remittance notice around one week later.
-Notify an account for quicker and more reliable refunding, see page 9.
+If you have no registered bank account and the sum is at least SEK 2 000, you will receive a remittance notice around one week later.
+Notify a bank account for quicker and more reliable refunding, see page 9.